nikosmour/UFood/README.md

 ````

 To generate a js file with all the routes there.
 There
-is also no need to do it because is not include it in the functionality
+is also no need to do it because is auto genarate with composer install in the functionality

 ````bash
 php artisan ziggy:generate